-LiYing Cai, M.D.
+LiYing Cai, M.D., Ph.D.

 This is one of the best cancer institutes in the country.”

-LiYing Cai, M.D., Ph.D., is a cardiologist with expertise in the diagnosis and management of heart disease.
-Dr. Cai chose City of Hope to further her interest in an emerging field: the effects of cancer treatment on heart function.
+LiYing Cai, M.D., Ph.D., is a cardiologist with expertise in diagnosing and managing heart disease.
+Dr. Cai chose City of Hope because she wanted to pursue her interest in an emerging field: how cancer treatment affects patient heart function and rhythm.

 2008, Ph.D., Department of Cellular Physiology, Indiana University School of Medicine, Indianapolis, IN

-- 2002, M.D., Beijing Medical University, Beijing, China
+2002, M.D., Beijing Medical University, Beijing, China

-- 2015, Cardiology, University of Chicago School of Medicine, Chicago, IL
+2015, Cardiology, University of Chicago School of Medicine, Chicago, IL

-- 2011, Internal Medicine, University School of Medicine, Reno, NV
+2011, Internal Medicine, University School of Medicine, Reno, NV

 2018-present, Assistant Clinical Professor, Division of Cardiology, Department of Medicine, City of Hope, Duarte, CA